Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$

 \end{lemma} \begin{proof} The coefficient of \(h^m\) on the left is a polynomial in \(t\) and \(x\).
 On the right hand side, note that

 where \(\val_h\) extracts the exponent of the smallest power of \(h\) with with nonzero coefficient.
 So only the finitely many indices \(0 \leq k \leq m\) contribute to the coefficient of \(h^m\) and each index contributes a binomial coefficient \(\binom{x}{k}_{q^2}\).
 But, as a power series in \(h\), \(\binom{x}{k}_{q^2}\) has coefficients which are polynomial in \(x\).
-Therefore the coefficient of \(h^m\) on the right hand side of~\eqref{e:CauchyExp} is polynomial in \(t\) and \(x\).
+Therefore the coefficient of \(h^m\) on the right hand side of the statement is polynomial in \(t\) and \(x\).
 In particular, the coefficient of \(h^mt^n\) is a polynomial in \(x\) on both sides.
-By Lemma~\ref{L:Cauchy:FinProdId}\ref{L:Cauchy.i}, these polynomials in \(x\) agree for each positive integer and thus they must be equal as polynomials. \end{proof}
+By Lemma~\ref{L:Cauchy:FinProdId}, these polynomials in \(x\) agree for each positive integer and thus they must be equal as polynomials. \end{proof}

-\subsubsection{The quantum exponential function}
+\subsection{The quantum exponential function}

-The functions defined in~\eqref{e:sqFact} and \S\ref{SS:q-series} are related through
+The functions defined in \S\ref{SS:quantum-notation} and \S\ref{S:inversions} are related through